mrcaseb/ggpath/cran-comments.md

 ## Submission

-This is a patch release that fixes failing tests due to ggplot2 v4 release.
+This is a patch release that fixes a minor rendering issue with ggplot2 tags.

 ## R CMD check results